virtual/100daysofcode/index.md

 - Reading
   - Day 47: Code Complete, pp 74-86
   - Day 60: Code Complete, pp 86-94

+## R4 Day 69: 2021-08-08 Sunday

+Start [FED Project #3](https://virtual.github.io/fed-projects/03); going a little more complex now that I have a standard base theme figured out with overrides.
+More things to add the base core will become apparent like list styles, menu things. :)

 ## R4 Day 68: 2021-08-07 Saturday